ritapf/ritapf/README.md

 ### Olá 👋 I'm Rita! ✨🚲

 A Biologist, computational biologist in the making currently taking my masters degree at University of Porto.
 I enjoy all things science and nature, learning and developing new skills while being a full-time geek.
-Passionate about figuring out how things work
+Passionate about figuring out how things work and solving problems.

 ### "Make things, learn stuff" - Hank Green